“I left the light on for you. Thank you for coming. There’s new coffee, still hot. Welcome to our home.”

 I wrote a book about my life and about how I got this way.

-Pilgrims read my book.
-Others read my book just for its light-hearted account of my life.
-But many of the pilgrims wrote me to say, “Hi, pilgrim” back to me.
+Other pilgrims read my book.
+Perhaps you did, too.
+Some read my book just for its light-hearted account of my life.
+But many of the pilgrims, that first type of reader, they wrote me to say, “Hi, pilgrim” back to me.

 This idea came into my head.
-We together can seek our deep homes together.
+We pilgrims being together, we can seek our deep homes together.

 But first, I realized, I needed to live in my own home, first of all.